twneale/lens-manual/installing_updating_and_contributing.md

 ### Fresh install

 1. Install the Substance Screwdriver command line utility.
-It's just a little commandline helper that hels you deal with our modules.
+It's just a little helper that hels you deal with our modules.

    ```bash
    $ git clone https://github.com/substance/screwdriver.git